EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 Created output file with 'Hello World'
 ```
 * Close the tab.
-* Switch to the 'Job Composer' browser tab.
+* Switch to the Job Composer browser tab.
 * Click `output_file` under 'Folder Contents:`
 * A new browser tab will appear with the contents of the file.
 For example:
 ```